New York State Programs

 *Students who graduated from a foreign high school and who do not have a prior college degree must take and pass all components of an approved ability-to-benefit test.
 Please refer to “Academic Qualifications” under “Policies Affecting Aid Eligibility” for further information.
 More information regarding Ability to Benefit is available online at www.hesc.ny.gov.

-**Full-time status for New York State scholarships is determined by enrollment in 12 or more degree-applicable credits per term.
+**Full-time status for New York State awards is determined by enrollment in 12 or more degree-applicable credits per term.
 A course in which a grade of "D" ("C" if that is the course's passing grade) or better was previously earned is not counted toward the 12 hour full-time study requirement.

 Undergraduate students may generally receive eight total TAP awards throughout their course of post-secondary study.
 New York State, however, has limited students to six term awards while enrolled in an associate’s degree program.